 If you opt for having the label displayed, then this option will be available in the left sidebar:

-Open the drop-down and use one of the available options to place the label within your progress bar:
+Open the drop-down and use one of the available options to position the label within your progress bar:

 Display progress labels